"Composite Bonding" can stain, chip, and wear

 What is the Process Like?

 Dr. Fondriest will use special dental instruments to remove your old composite bonding.
-Next, the teeth are prepared for your new restorations.
-It will likely be necessary to remove small amounts of enamel.
+Next, the teeth are cleaned up for your new restorations.
+It may be necessary to remove small amounts of enamel.
 This will increase the bonding surface and help your restorations adhere properly.
 In some cases, however, little to no natural tooth structure needs to be removed.
-Once the teeth are prepared, impressions are taken and sent to a trained ceramist at a dental lab.
+Once the teeth are prepared, impressions are taken and sent to a ceramist at a dental lab.
 There, your custom porcelain veneers will be crafted.

 Once your restorations are complete, you will see Dr. Fondriest for a second appointment.
 During this visit, dental etch and a mild conditioning liquid will be applied to the teeth.
 Finally, the veneers are bonded into place, and any necessary adjustments are made.